GriffinCanCode/griffincancode/README.md

 ## Philosophy

 I have been vibe coding since that term wasn't a thing yet.
-I have a lot of ideas and get consumed by too many to keep them all to myself.
-I was Chief of Staff (previously engineer) at RBT Network.
+I have a lot of ideas and get consumed I use GitHub as a record.
+I was once Chief of Staff (and engineer) at RBT Network.
 I am now the Chief Executive at the Billy Company where I daydream for a living.

 ---